leo-dias/jpositional/README.md

-# **JPositional**
+# **JPositional Framework**

-JPositional is an open source Java Framework for marshalling and unmarshalling Java beans from a positional file.
+JPositional Framework is an open source Java project for marshalling and unmarshalling Java beans from a positional file.

 ## Technologies